Ever felt so tired you could hardly stay awake at work or school on a regular basis? There’s a chance you might have iron deficiency.

-Dry, brittle hair and moisture-starved skin are often signs that the body is suffering a nutrient deficiency.
+Dry, brittle hair and moisture-starved skin are often signs that the body is suffering from a nutrient deficiency.
 People with iron deficiency anemia will therefore often notice skin drying and cracking, especially the skin on the heels of the feet.

 The following symptom of iron deficiency anemia also worsens with more severe cases…